confluentinc/cp-demo/docs/index.rst

          KAFKA_SUPER_USERS=User:admin;User:mds;User:superUser;User:client;User:schemaregistry;User:restproxy;User:broker;User:connect;User:ANONYMOUS

 #.
-Verify that user ``appSA`` (which is not a super user) can consume messages from topic ``wikipedia.parsed``.
+Verify that LDAP user ``appSA`` (which is not a super user) can consume messages from topic ``wikipedia.parsed``.
 Notice that it is configured to authenticate to brokers with mTLS and authenticate to Schema Registry with LDAP.

    .. sourcecode:: bash